caetanominuzzo/instruction-induction-optimization/README.md

 This repository contains a Python implementation of a brute force method to optimize few-shot learning using instruction induction with ChatGPT.

+> I'm not gonna lie - 100% of the code and documentation in this repository were written by ChatGPT-4.
+Every minor change was made through AI prompting, copy & paste.
+In this post, I'll walk you through the process.
+[Continue reading](coding-with-chatgpt.md)

 ## Index

 [Introduction](#introduction)